Yahoo Kids

 Yahoo!
-Kids (known as Yahoo!きっず in Japan) is a public web portal provided by Yahoo!
-Japan to find age-appropriate online content for children between the ages of 4 and 12.
-This site was formerly available in English via Yahoo!, where it was known as Yahooligans! until December 2006, and in Korean via Yahoo!
-Korea.
+Kids was a public web portal provided by Yahoo! to find age-appropriate online content for children between the ages of 4 and 13.
+It was available in English and in Korean.

 The website is used for both educational and entertainment purposes.
 It was introduced in March 1996 by Yahoo! to give children a venue to find appropriate, safe Internet content.
 Yahoo!
 Kids was the oldest online search directory for children.

 Yahoo!
-Kids was discontinued in English on April 30, 2013, allowing the company to redirect their resources to their mobile applications.
+Kids was discontinued on April 30, 2013, allowing the company to redirect their resources to their mobile applications.

 History

-Yahoo!
-Kids, originally known as Yahooligans!, was founded in March 1996 by Yahoo! to provide children with a venue to find appropriate, safe Internet content.
+Yahooligans! was founded in March 1996 by Yahoo! to provide children with a venue to find appropriate, safe Internet content.
 The website was the oldest online search directory for children.
-The website's editors stated that Yahoo!
-Kids was "cool, goofy, fascinating, fun, hysterical, philosophical, surprising, sedate, silly, seismic, popular, obscured, useful, and interesting".
+The website's editors stated that Yahooligans! was "cool, goofy, fascinating, fun, hysterical, philosophical, surprising, sedate, silly, seismic, popular, obscured, useful, and interesting".
 In October 1999, The New York Times reporter Michelle Slatalla noted that Yahooligans! was a "heavily trafficked site", with 463,000 visitors accessing the website in August 1999.
 In October 1999, the website received an Alexa Internet rank of 991 out of 22 million content websites.

 In 2004, Yahoo! entered into a partnership with DIC Entertainment (now WildBrain) to establish Yahooligans!
 TV, which gave users access to DIC's 3,000 hours of animated children programs.
 DIC president Brad Brooks stated that the partnership "offer[ed] advertisers a cross platform purchase".
 Yahoo! sold the ads and the revenue from the commercials was split between the two companies.

+In December 2006, Yahooligans! was rebranded as Yahoo!
+Kids.